 In this body of work I used a glass vessel of water as a lens to photograph through.
 The use of the globe form of the vessel is meant to convey a visual association with the round form of mother Earth.
 By using glass I conjure the notion of the fragility of the planetary ecosystem in which all living beings play a role.
 Using water within to encapsulate and reflect the scenes, I create a visual metaphor to express the water resource issues associated with a warming planet.
 You can learn more about this series titled Glacial Waters in the artworks section.
 The artworks you see on this website are available for exhibition, purchase, lease and licensing.
 Ivana D. George will also do commissions of artwork for public, private and corporate collections.
 Please contact Ivana directly for more information.

-I invite you to attend the Opening Reception on Friday, September 12 from 5:30-7:30pm.
+You are invited to participate in a discussion about my Glacial Waters series and the stunning alpine photography of Bradford Washburn at the Panopticon Gallery in Boston Ma on Saturday November 15th at 1pm.
+I will present the entire portfolio of prints and discuss the motivations, meanings and methods of my photography and answer your questions.
+Jason Landry will discuss the work of Bradford Washburn.
 The address is 502c Commonwealth Ave, Boston, MA 02215.
 The gallery telephone number is 781-718-5777 and hours are Tue–Sat 9:00-3:00pm, when the director is at the gallery.
 You can also visit outside those hours, because the gallery is located inside the Hotel Commonwealth in the first floor corridors and private party room.
+The exhibition is ongoing until January 4th, 2014.
 More information can be found at http://www.panopticongallery.com.